GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-php.md

     **Default**: `null`

-    Sets the APP service name.
+    Sets the application service name.
+Set it explicitly in production.

 - **`DD_SERVICE_MAPPING`**